ingo/ingo.github.io/_recipes/baked_parmesan_zucchini.md

 ---
 category: Sides
 description: This oven-roasted zucchini turns a summer squash into an incredibly addictive, crispy-edged snack or side dish.
-Matchstick cut zucchini tossed in olive oil and parmesan bakes up crispy on the outside and tender inside.
-It's healthy, nutritious and delicious.
-The Parmesan provides a savory, salty complement to the sweet zucchini that makes you keep grabbing more.
-Roast at a high temp to achieve maximum crisping.
-  Matchstick cutting the zucchini gives it lots of crispy edges.
-The Parmesan cheese gets beautifully browned and gives a salty bite.
-The high heat helps the zucchini caramelize while the Parmesan gets nice and browned.
-It's a perfect simple side dish.
 image: baked_parmesan_zucchini.jpg
 size: 4 servings
 time: 30 minutes
 title: Baked Parmesan Zucchini
 ---

+Matchstick cut zucchini tossed in olive oil and parmesan bakes up crispy on the outside and tender inside.
+It's healthy, nutritious and delicious.
+The Parmesan provides a savory, salty complement to the sweet zucchini that makes you keep grabbing more.
+Roast at a high temp to achieve maximum crisping.

 ### Ingredients

 * `4` zucchini, quartered lengthwise